cousinitt/Containerized_Development_Environments/README.md

 It is probably a lot easier to do it online, but maybe you can't get online?
 The offline installation follows the installation instructions [here](https://lancaster-university.github.io/microbit-docs/offline-toolchains/).

-# To Do

-- [ ] For each board, how to flash the firmware, without the full development kit, if possible.